MicrosoftDocs/sql-docs/docs/2014/database-engine/disable-check-constraints-with-insert-and-update-statements.md

 ms.assetid: c7287ad1-50d2-4e80-bc0c-b5570f7e5f69
 caps.latest.revision: 16
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Disable Check Constraints with INSERT and UPDATE Statements
-  You can disable a check constraint for INSERT and UPDATE transactions in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  You can disable a check constraint for INSERT and UPDATE transactions in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 After you disable the check constraints, future inserts or updates to the column will not be validated against the constraint conditions.
 Use this option if you know that new data will violate the existing constraint or if the constraint applies only to the data already in the database.

  **In This Topic**